-Section 7.1 If you pay a Part D late enrollment penalty, there are several ways you can pay your penalty
+Section 7.1 There are several ways you can pay your plan premium

-If you pay a Part D late enrollment penalty, there are four ways you can pay the penalty.
+There are four ways you can pay your plan premium.
 You would have selected your payment method at the time you enrolled.
 If you wish to change your method of payment, please contact Member Services.
-(Phone numbers for Member Services are printed on the back cover of this booklet.)
+(Phone numbers for Member Services are printed on the back cover of this booklet.).

-If you decide to change the way you pay your Part D late enrollment penalty, it can take up to three months for your new payment method to take effect.
-While we are processing your request for a new payment method, you are responsible for making sure that your Part D late enrollment penalty is paid on time.
+If you decide to change the way you pay your premium, it can take up to three months for your new payment method to take effect.
+While we are processing your request for a new payment method, you are responsible for making sure that your plan premium is paid on time.